swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 europe-west6-docker.pkg.dev/mlops-surname-project/mlops-surname-registry/celestial-bodies-classifier:a1b2c3d4e5f6789012345678901234567890abcd
 ```

-Send a test prediction and inspect the response.

-Find the external IP of the deployed model service:
+Find the external IP of the model service:

 ```sh title="Execute the following command(s) in a terminal"
 # Get the external IP of the model service